bar1 bar2 bar3

 • Jim Scurlock

-Senior director, assistant treasurer,
+Senior director and assistant treasurer,

 Expedia Group